Michael Jackson’s Wax Figures Not In Jeopardy Of Being Removed Amid ‘Leaving Neverland’ Backlash

 — TMZ (@TMZ) March 20, 2019

-Fallout from Leaving Neverland has been severe.
-Following the film airing on HBO fans have been debating Michael Jackson’s Jackson’s innocence and/or guilt.
-Some radio stations are now refusing to play the singer’s music, and The Simpsons pulled an early episode which featured MJ’s voice work from rotation.
+The fallout from Leaving Neverland has been severe.
+Following the film airing on HBO, fans have been debating Michael Jackson’s innocence or guilt.
+Some radio stations are now refusing to play the singer’s music, and The Simpsons pulled an early episode which featured MJ’s voice work from the rotation.

 Last week, Michael’s daughter, Paris Jackson, allegedly tried to commit suicide.
 Sources tell the outlet that Paris is dealing with some issues stemming from the allegations that were brought against her father in the documentary.
 However, Paris denies the rumors that she tried to harm herself.

-As previously reported by The Inquisitr, Wade Robson recently spoke out for the first time since Leaving Neverland aired, and revealed that he isn’t too concerned whether or not people still listen to Michael’s music, although he claims he does not.
+As previously reported by The Inquisitr, Wade Robson recently spoke out for the first time since Leaving Neverland aired and revealed that he isn’t too concerned whether or not people still listen to Michael’s music, although he claims he does not.

 Instead, Wade says he hopes his story helps others who have been living with the impact of sexual abuse in their lives, and that his story may help fans step back and take a look at the celebrities that are being idolized.